mosterho/hMAIL-Log-Reader/README.md

 # hMAIL Log Reader
-This is a very simple PHP script will read some or ALL of the hMAIL logs that contain TCPIP data and then summarize the external IP addresses (first three octets) with the most TCPIP hits.
+This is a relatively simple PHP script will read some or ALL of the hMAIL logs that contain TCPIP data and then summarize the external IP addresses (first three octets) with the most TCPIP hits.
 There is nothing fancy about the web-based output.